Joeboy/cinescrapers/README.md

 # CineScrapers

-Tools for scraping cinema websites, in an effort to eventually create unified listings data.
-For now, I'm targetting the handful of independent cinemas in London that are on my radar.
+Tools for scraping cinema websites, in an effort to create unified listings info.
+See [filmhose.uk](https://filmhose.uk) for a website that uses the scraped listings.

-There's a lot to do just to get that far and frankly I'm not especially expert at web scraping, so if you're able to contribute it'd be much appreciated!
+There's still a lot to do and frankly I'm not especially expert at web scraping, so if you're able to contribute it'd be much appreciated!
 Also if you know how to get any of this info in a more straightforward way (like a free API), please let me know!

-See [filmhose.uk](https://filmhose.uk) for a website that uses the scraped data.

 ## Done